本文

 Transportations for traveling are quite convenient.

-The biggest park, called “Aichi Forest Park “accounts for 1/6(3.62k平方メートル) of the city area.
+The biggest park, called “Aichi Forest Park“ accounts for 1/6(3.62 square kilometers) of the city area.

 It has been selected as one of the hundred Phytoncide Forest parks in Japan.